orey/papers/docs/articles/conf-mgt.md

 \subsection{Logical and physical components}

-If we first focus on the design office and the manufacturing organizations, currently in \ah, for the H175 program, the data structure are respectively a VPM tree organized mainly by ATA code, and a MCA/CA split, both reorganizing the same VCI/design solutions (the \myfig{cm-06}\ can be a good representation for that case).
+If we first focus on the design office and the manufacturing organizations, currently in \ah, for the aircraft program, the data structure are respectively a VPM tree organized mainly by ATA code, and a MCA/CA split, both reorganizing the same VCI/design solutions (the \myfig{cm-06}\ can be a good representation for that case).

 Contrary to the software industry, it seems that, most of the time in the industry, ``components that aggregate components'' are mostly void containers, meaning they do not have ``specific data''\footnote{This assertion should be challenged because, for instance, the mBOM is enriching the eBOM.
 In that situation, the link to original structure is very important, but the mBOM can be a data ``decoration'' of the eBOM that should be, in that case, manage in the upper-level component.}.